beejjorgensen/bgnet0/src/bgnet0_part_0900_projecthttp2.md

 ```

 (with the number of bytes of your file).

+> You might be wondering what the `"rb"` thing is in the `open()` call.
+> This causes the file to open for reading in binary mode.
+In Python, a
+> file open for reading in binary mode will return a bytestring
+> representing the file that you can send straight out on the socket.

 What about this `404 Not Found` thing?
 It's common enough that you've
 probably seen it in normal web usage from time to time.